Vegan Dog Food Is Rising — Can Dogs Thrive Without Meat?

 Despite the optimistic findings, experts urge dog owners to proceed with caution.

-“While dogs can theoretically thrive on a vegan diet, it is very challenging to ensure the correct balance of all nutrients,” emphasized Dr. Elizabeth Mallino from the British Veterinary Association.
+“While dogs can theoretically thrive on a vegan diet, it is very challenging to ensure the correct balance of all nutrients,” said Dr. Elizabeth Mallino of the British Veterinary Association.
 She advises consulting a veterinarian before making any changes to a pet’s diet.

 Is the future plant-based?

-Researchers conclude that a plant-based diet could not only be beneficial for pets’ health but also more environmentally friendly.
+Researchers conclude that a plant-based diet could be beneficial for pets’ health and better for the environment.
 However, definitive conclusions can only be drawn after long-term observations.

 Photo: Unsplash